From as early as the 1960s, the

-All complete applications (online application form, cover letter, resume/CV, 2 online references,
+All complete applications (online application form, 2 online references,

 Do I need to ask my referees for a letter?

 Once you have submitted your referees' contact information, the system will automatically send them a request for a reference.
 They will be directed to a link where they will be asked to answer a few questions.
 They will also be asked to either provide additional comments or upload a reference letter.
 When they have submitted the reference, it will be added to your application.
-Before submitting a referee's contact information, you should ask them if it is ok to do so and verify their e-mail address.
+Before submitting a referee's contact information, you should ask them if it is ok to do so.